If you would like to see the below data by quarter, please visit our data by area page.

-The International Passenger Survey (IPS) was suspended on 16 March 2020 due to the coronavirus (COVID-19) pandemic.
+The International Passenger Survey (IPS) was suspended on 16 March 2020 due to the coronavirus (COVID-19) pandemic until the start of 2021.
 The ONS have made every effort to produce high-quality estimates for the periods when IPS data is not being collected but have not been able to produce a full set of results therefore no data from 2020 is available on the interactive chart below.
-Data for 2021 is also excluded below as there were no interviews at Eurotunnel throughout the whole year and data from Dover was only collected from Q3.
+Interviewing initially began at UK airports at the start of 2021, though the IPS remained suspended at some sea ports and train stations during the year.
+Data for 2021 and 2022 is also excluded below as there were no interviews at Eurotunnel until July 2022 and data from Dover was only collected from Q3 2021.

 Please note that visitors sometimes spend nights in more than one location during their trip.
 This means that 'visits' figures will not necessarily sum to the national total (eg. visits to London + visits to rest of England > visits to total England).
 Expenditure data in the CSV file excludes spending of nil-nights transit visitors to the UK and visitors departing directly from the Channel Islands.